Norgate-AV-Holdings-Ltd/react-admin-db/README.md

 ## How to use

 The application is built to run in a Docker container which runs on port 3000.
+You will need to have Docker and Docker Compose installed to use this application.

 The application is still in the development stage and as such the Docker container is currently running a development build.